-Step 8: Enjoy your plants as they grow healthy and strong without worry of over- or under-watering!
+Step 8: Enjoy your pants as they grow healthy and strong without worry of over- or under-watering!

 DIY Self Watering Planters Made Possible with Our Reservoir Inserts

-Get a self watering conversion kit to maximize the efficiency of pots and window boxes.
-Container gardens thrive when on a schedule, and a self watering reservoir helps to achieve that consistency.
-With a planter reservoir insert safely housed beneath a layer of soil, root balls are able to drink through a gravity fed capillary process.
+Get a self watering conversion kit to maximize the efficiency of your gardening tools.
+Container gardens thrive when on a schedule, and reservoirs help deliver consistency.
+Safely housed beneath a layer of soil, root balls are able to drink through a gravity fed capillary process.
 This is a very natural way for plants to hydrate and thrive!

 Existing container gardens are easy to repot using a planter reservoir and the benefits are immediate.
-As soon as window boxes and other planters are fitted with a self watering reservoir they can begin to absorb liquid as needed.
+As soon as flower boxes are fitted with the insert they can begin to absorb liquid as needed.
 This process of "drinking up", so to speak, also creates a means for plants to store excess moisture that runs off from rains, only to be nourished with it at a later time.

 Provide Gallons of Water for Plants, Sub-Irrigated

-Use a planter self watering conversion kit for all your favorite outdoor arrangements, and for indoor plants as well.
-Each reservoir insert acts like a miniature water tank that can be easily removed and adjusted for different seasons.
+Use a water conversion kit for all your favorite outdoor arrangements, and for indoor plants as well.
+Each unit acts like a miniature water tank that can be easily removed and adjusted for different seasons.
 This method of self-sufficient watering can also prove invaluable for hard-to-reach second story window boxes or hanging plants.
-With a variety of sizes and shapes available there are planter reservoirs to match most any container.
-Our reservoirs hold generous amounts of water lasting weeks between refillings, unlike lesser products on the market which use small, flimsy PVC pipe that requires refilling daily.
-Each of our reservoirs reaches up to 9" past each end.
+With a variety of sizes and shapes available to match most any container, our products hold generous amounts of water lasting weeks between refillings, unlike lesser products on the market which use small, flimsy PVC pipe that requires refilling daily.
+Each unit reaches up to 9" past each end.
 Meaning, a 31.5"L Reservoir is recommended for window boxes up to 49.5" interior length.